Leading Science | Deeper Insights

 High-resolution Seismic Processing and Imaging

-- A new framework for running parallel tomography jobs with different parameters enhances productivity and understanding of sensitivities and uncertainty.
+- A framework for running parallel tomography jobs with different parameters enhances productivity and understanding of sensitivities and uncertainty.

 - Dramatically reduced I/O initialization time improves EarthStudy 360 productivity, particularly important for cloud runs.

-- The new EarthStudy 360 converted wave imaging mode delivers substantial improvements in areas below gas clouds or salt domes.
+- The EarthStudy 360 converted wave imaging mode delivers substantial improvements in areas below gas clouds or salt domes.

 - Significant extensions to 3D Kirchhoff migration workflows, including a new OVT binning application.